drizm-team/ng2-canvas-whiteboard/README.md

 ##### `aspectRatio: number` (optional)
 If specified, the canvas will be resized according to this ratio

+#### `customWhiteboardUi: TemplateRef<any>` (optional)
+If specified, replaces whiteboard buttons with your custom template.
+To add undo/redo etc. triggers you can get CanvaswhiteboardComponent like this:
+`@ViewChild('canvasWhiteboard') canvasWhiteboard: CanvasWhiteboardComponent;` and use its public redoLocal and undoLocal methods, along with others.

 ##### `drawButtonClass: string`<br/>`clearButtonClass: string` <br/>`undoButtonClass: string` <br/>`redoButtonClass: string`<br/>`saveDataButtonClass: string`
 The classes of the draw, clear, undo and redo buttons.
 These classes are used in "\<i>" tags. <br/>